adamoc3tcnj/STA145-Final-Project---Race-and-Music-Awards/README.md

 In my final project, I chose to analyze the relationship between race of artists and awards they receive for their top charting songs.

 ##  **Instructions**
 To aces and utilize the script, open the "adamoc3-final_project-2.R", whcih contains the code for my project.
-To acess the dataset, open the "" file.
+To acess the dataset, open the "data.csv" file.

 ## **Data**
 The data collected from our proejct was